 My favorite summer fruit to indulge in is sweet and juicy watermelon picked fresh from the garden.
-I love it so much that I just had to make these cute watermelon cards that can be used as a greeting card or invitation for summer birthdays and parties.
+I love it so much that I just had to make these cute watermelon cards that can be used as greeting cards or invitations for summer birthdays and parties.
 These would also make great "thank you" cards for camp counselors or "cheer up" and "thinking of you" cards!

-These are so simple to make and assemble, you can involve the whole family in this fun and juicy summer paper craft project.
+These are so simple to make and assemble that you can involve the whole family in this fun and juicy summer paper craft project.
 Come learn how to make a watermelon card for some crafty summer fun!